h2tc-roboticsx/H2TC/README.md

 ```bash
 ./src/natnet_client/build/natnet_client
 ```
-Now you should be able to see the prompt indicating that two machines have successfully communicated with each other, if everything goes well.
+Now you should be able to see a prompt indicating that two machines have successfully communicated with each other, if everything goes well.

-**Step 5**: Follow the interactive instructions prompted by the main recorder [`src/recorder.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/recorder.py) to complete a record.
-The main recorder  will automatically communicate with and command Hand Engine and NatNet client to record in a synchronous manner.
-Nevertheless, we do recommend you regularly check Hand Engine and the NatNet client to see if it bugs.
+**Step 5**: : Follow the interactive instructions prompted in the terminal  by the main recorder to perform a recording.
+The main recorder  will automatically communicate with and command Hand Engine and NatNet client to record multiple data modalities in a synchronous manner.
+Nevertheless, we do recommend you to regularly check Hand Engine and the NatNet client to see if they break.
 <!-- </details> -->

 ## Data Processing